5hraddha/grid-magazine-alaska/README.md

 # Project: CSS Grid Magazine
-This is a simple responsive magazine page on exploring Alaska.
+This is a simple responsive magazine page on exploring **Alaska**.
 This page has been made using CSS Grid.

 ## Technologies and Standards Used
 The technologies that have been used are: